alfa23/portfolio-project-three/README.md

 ### Testing External User Goals & Stories

-- As a user, I want an easy-to-pick-up yet challeging game of chance to pass time online.
+- As a user, I want an easy-to-pick-up yet challeging game of chance to pass time online.  **PASSED**

   ![Reels](assets/readme/game_screens/pp03_feat-2_reels.jpg)

-- As a user, I want to easily identify the input required for each step.
+- As a user, I want to easily identify the input required for each step.  **PASSED**

-- As a user, I want to receive clear feedback in the case of erroneous inputs.
+- As a user, I want to receive clear feedback in the case of erroneous inputs.  **PASSED**

-- As a user, I want the option to play the game as many times as I wish.
+- As a user, I want the option to play the game as many times as I wish.  **PASSED**

-- As a user, I want to try and better the All-Time Bandit Buster score and see my name at the top!
+- As a user, I want to try and better the All-Time Bandit Buster score and see my name at the top!  **PASSED**

-### Code Validation
+### Code Validation  **PASSED**

 Python